shawaksharma/import-from/README.md

 ## Usage:

 First of all, you have to upload the code.
-Each snippet must contain exactly one function.

 For example:

 ```
 def hello(name):
     return 'Hello, %s!' % name

+def bye(name):
+    return 'Bye, %s!' % name
 ```

 Then, you can import and use it as normal: